ClementNerma/Rave/docs/master.md

 println!(is_ref!(ptr)); // Prints: 'false'
 ```

-For multi-level references, we can get their level with the `ref_level!` flex:
+For multi-level references, we can get their level with `ref_level!`:

 ```rave
 val i = 0;